Research

 None of this is clean.

 The overconfidence has texture.
 Deep Research tends to prefer corroboration from multiple sources over finding the most accurate or recent single source.
 It has, in documented failures, cited community forums over authoritative datasets when the forum result appeared more often.
 It picks up the shape of consensus rather than the truth beneath it.
-This is, notably, a failure mode that humans also exhibit — we call it social proof, or authority by repetition — but in humans it coexists with domain expertise that can override it.
+This is, notably, a failure mode that humans also exhibit.
+We call it social proof, or authority by repetition.
+But in humans it coexists with domain expertise that can override it.
 The agent has no equivalent override.

 Vannevar Bush got the dream right and the direction wrong

-In 1945, Vannevar Bush published “As We May Think”[7] in The Atlantic.
-He proposed the memex: a device that would store all of a person’s books, records, and communications, and allow them to navigate through the material via associative trails — connections between ideas that could be shared, annotated, extended.
+In 1945, Vannevar Bush published “As We May Think”[7]in The Atlantic.
+He proposed the memex: a device that would store all of a person’s books, records, and communications, and allow them to navigate through the material via associative trails, connections between ideas that could be shared, annotated, extended.
 He imagined it as a supplement to human memory and thought: you would build the trails; the machine would remember them.

 The memex was passive.
 Its job was to hold things and surface them when you followed the right path.
 The intelligence remained entirely with the user.
-Bush’s anxiety was about information overload — the explosion of scientific knowledge outpacing human capacity to synthesize it.
+Bush’s anxiety was about information overload: the explosion of scientific knowledge outpacing human capacity to synthesize it.
 The solution he imagined was better storage and retrieval.

 What we built is not that.
 The agent doesn’t wait for you to follow a trail.
 It builds the trail itself, in real time, based on its ongoing assessment of where the information is and what it means.
 The intelligence is not supplemental; it is, in the relevant part of the process, primary.
 Bush imagined a machine that would extend the human capacity to remember.
 We built a machine that is, in some meaningful sense, doing the thinking.